Stephenson valve gear: Gooch valve gear

 In the Gooch valve gear (invented by Daniel Gooch in 1843) the reversing and cut-off functions were achieved by raising or lowering a radius rod which connected the valve-rod to a "stationary" link pivoting around a fixed point.
 The advantages sought were reduced height for the gear and lighter action as the reversing lever was only required to lift the weight of the radius rod.
 This meant that the link was convex (in relation to the eccentrics) instead of concave.
 Gooch valve gear had the disadvantage of angularity between the valve spindle and the eccentric rod in full gear, whereas the best forms of the Stephenson gear, the thrust was in a straight line.
 The Gooch gear gave constant lead at whatever cutoff.
 This was observed to be a disadvantage when similar locomotives fitted with either Gooch or Stephenson gear were compared in service Gooch gear was never popular in Britain except with one or two engineers down to the 1860s, but it was quite common in France.

 Allan straight link valve gear

 The Allan straight link valve gear (invented by Alexander Allan in 1855) combined the features of the Stephenson and Gooch gears.
 The reversing and cut-off functions were achieved by simultaneously raising the radius rod and lowering the link or vice versa.
 As with the Gooch gear, this saved space but the Allan gear gave performance closer to that of the Stephenson.
 Moreover, the straight expansion link simplified manufacture.
 Once again, the Allan gear was not often used in the UK but fairly common on the Continent.
-Notable UK examples are the Great Western Railway's 1361 and 1366 classes, and the narrow-gauge Ffestiniog Railway's 0-4-0TT class (which were produced by George England and Co.) and the narrow-gauge Talyllyn Railway's original locomotives, Talyllyn and Dolgoch (which were produced by Fletcher, Jennings & Co.).
+Notable UK examples are the Great Western Railway's 1361 and 1366 classes, and the narrow-gauge Ffestiniog Railway's 0-4-0TT class (which were produced by George England and Co.).
+Talyllyn Railway's second locomotive, Dolgoch (which was produced by Fletcher, Jennings & Co.) is provided with Fletcher's patent arrangement of Allan straight link gear.